This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I prevent an elevated INR?

 - Have your INR measured regularly.
-Your caregiver may want your INR to be measured every few days until it is stable, and then only once a month.
-You may have blood drawn at your caregiver's office.
+Your healthcare provider may want your INR to be measured every few days until it is stable, and then only once a month.
+You may have blood drawn at your healthcare provider's office.
 Some people can test their blood at home.

 - If you take medicine, take it as directed.
-Contact your caregiver before you take other medicines or supplements, because they may elevate your INR.
+Contact your healthcare provider before you take other medicines or supplements, because they may elevate your INR.

 - Limit alcohol.
 Alcohol increases your INR.
-Ask your caregiver how much alcohol is safe for you.
+Ask your healthcare provider how much alcohol is safe for you.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking can affect the way your blood clots.
 Ask for information if you need help quitting.